🐶🌞 When the sun becomes a burden

 1. Against diarrhea & digestive stress

-Zeolite binds excess fluid and helps with soft stools – e.g., due to a change in diet, stress, or unfamiliar food while on vacation.
+Zeolite binds excess fluid and helps with soft stools – e.g., during food changes, stress, or eating unfamiliar food while on vacation.

-Zeolite relieves strain on the liver and kidneys by binding toxins in the intestines.
-Ideal for circulatory weakness or after medication.
+Zeolite relieves the liver and kidneys by binding toxins in the intestines.
+Ideal for circulatory weakness or after taking medication.

 3. Paw care & external treatment of skin irritation

-Apply zeolite as a paste to hot paws, sunburn, or itchy areas – soothes, cools, and dries weeping skin.
+Zeolite as a paste on hot paws, sunburn or itchy areas – soothes, cools and dries weeping skin.

-The dog's body works at full speed in summer – zeolite helps to bind and excrete harmful substances.
+The dog's body works at full capacity in the summer – zeolite helps to bind and eliminate harmful substances.

-Use & dosage of DOGKRAFT Zeolite for dogs
+Application & Dosage of DOGKRAFT Zeolite in Dogs

 -

-Daily internal administration: 0.5 zeolite per 10 kg body weight mixed into the feed
+Daily internal dose: Mix 0.5 zeolite per 10 kg body weight into the feed.

 -

-In case of acute diarrhea: a little more in the short term, after consultation with a veterinarian or animal health practitioner
+In case of acute diarrhea: a slightly higher dose for a short period, after consultation with a veterinarian or animal naturopath.

 -

-Externally: Apply as a paste (mixed with water) – e.g. on paws, itchy areas or minor skin irritations
+For external use: Apply as a paste (mixed with water) – e.g., to paws, itchy areas, or minor skin irritations.

 Important: Always ensure there is enough fresh water , as zeolite binds liquid.

-❤️ Summertime – enjoy with mindfulness & natural power
+❤️ Summertime – enjoy with mindfulness & the power of nature

 With zeolite by your side, summer will be easier, more relaxed, and healthier for your dog.
-Whether it's heat, digestive stress, or skin problems – you'll support him naturally and gently.
+Whether it's heat, digestive stress, or skin problems – you'll support them naturally and gently.

-🐶☀️ Pack DOGKRAFT Zeolite with you – for a well-supported dog summer all around!
+🐶☀️ Pack DOGKRAFT Zeolite – for a well-supported summer for your dog!

 ❄️🐕 How we can mindfully support our dogs in cooling down

-Your dog's body actually knows exactly what to do—but in our world, it often lacks the opportunity to satisfy its natural need for cooling.
-That's why we can help it find its inner balance when the heat is oppressive.
+Your dog's body actually knows exactly what to do – but in our world, it often lacks the opportunity to satisfy its natural need for cooling.
+That's why we should help it regain its inner balance when the heat becomes oppressive.

 Here are some simple and effective ways to gently cool your dog down – physically and energetically: